 More and more people choose streaming services for their entertainment needs instead of paying for cable.
 Thanks to their more direct and personalized distribution over cable, these apps are prospering.
 Consumers in the US will have an average of 9.5 video streaming apps installed on their phones in 2021 — up 85% from 2019 as they seek more content options during the COVID-19 pandemic.

-Two of the top-grossing entertainment apps in the first half of 2020 are YouTube and TikTok.
+Two of the top-grossing entertainment apps in the first half of 2020 are TikTok and YouTube.
 Both apps have different monetization strategies, and yet, they remain the top leaders of this niche.

 Health and Fitness Apps

-Amidst COVID-19 lockdowns, at-home fitness apps set new records for consumer spend and saw remarkable revenue growth.
-For example, in Q2 2020, Peloton’s quarterly revenue grew 172% year over year, and earnings per share reached almost 3x expectations.
+Amidst COVID-19 lockdowns, at-home fitness apps set new records for consumer spend and saw remarkable revenue growth in 2020.
+For example, Peloton’s global revenue almost doubled from just under 734 million U.S. dollars in 2019 to over 1.46 billion U.S. dollars in 2020.
 Home fitness is expected to continue to grow throughout 2021 as companies adopt long-term work from home strategies and consumers change their mobile habits.
 According to the report by Reports and Data, the global fitness app market is expected to reach $14.64 billion by 2027.

-The leaders in the health and fitness category also include Strava, with more than $2 million in user spending per month, and Calm, a meditation application with more than $6 million in gross revenue per month.
+The leaders in the health and fitness category also include Strava, with around $5 million in user spending per month, and Calm, a meditation application with more than $6 million in gross revenue per month.
 Both of these apps operate on a subscription-based model, allowing users to unlock additional premium features and offer in-app purchases, which allow users to pay for services and products related to sports and meditation.

 Another popular app comes from personal trainer Kayla Itsines, and Itsines’s Sweat app is a great example for new app developers.
 Right after its release in late 2015, Sweat gained a stunning user base, which converted into $100 million in yearly revenue.